Kenny Omega: DDT Pro-Wrestling (2008–2014, 2019)

 In 2006, Omega became captivated by Japanese wrestler Kota Ibushi after watching him perform as part of Japanese promotion DDT Pro-Wrestling, so he uploaded videos of himself having a DDT-style match to YouTube, in hopes they would interest Ibushi into working with him.
 After seeing the videos, DDT invited Omega to Japan to wrestle Ibushi, which Omega accepted; he made his first appearance for the promotion in August 2008.
 Omega stated that wrestling in Japan had been one of his dreams, as the local scene appealed to his creative side, feeling that he was able to show his personality and express himself.
 He and Ibushi then formed a tag team named the Golden☆Lovers.

 In 2011, at the Nanae Takahashi 15th Anniversary event produced by World Wonder Ring Stardom, Omega competed in a three-minute exhibition match against a nine-year-old girl named Haruka.
 A video of the match went viral, making international news and receiving polarizing responses, after which Omega received death threats.
 Wrestler Mick Foley, conversely, praised Omega's work as a heel, asking why he was not on national television.
 Omega later stated that he was asked to work with Haruka due to the safe nature of his work and that he personally trained her before their match.
-In the same year, Omega represented DDT in All Japan Pro Wrestling's 2011 Junior League, making his debut for the promotion on September 11.
-After three wins and two losses, he finished second in his block and did not advance to the finals.